richburroughs/what-oncall-does-to-us/slides.md

 ^ I'm going to share with you a few scientific studies about being on-call ^ Psychological studies are a great way to identify counterintuitive things, or areas we are blind to due to our biases

----

-# There are some big caveats

 - I am not a mental health practitioner or expert
-- I've looked into a small number of studies
-- These are individual studies so take them with a grain of salt

-^ I'm not an expert
-^ I've looked into a small number of studies
-^ An individual study is just one data point.
-They need to be duplicated.

 ---

-# But first, let's talk about sleep
+# Sleep studies

-^ Before we get into the oncall studies, let's talk for a moment about sleep
+^ Before we get into the oncall studies, let's talk for a moment about sleep studies ^ We all know on-call can cause sleep deprivation

 ---

 ![100%](images/ted_talk.png)

-^ There was a great Ted talk from 2019 by a sleep scientist named Matt Walker ^ Not specific to on-call but we know on-call can cause sleep deprivation ^ His team did a study where they found people in a sleep deprived group had a 40% learning deficit
+^ There was a great Ted talk from 2019 by a sleep scientist named Matt Walker ^ His team did a study where they found people in a sleep deprived group had a 40% learning deficit

 ---